 For child soldiers.
-During the civil war, AVSI and FHM's work focused on reintegrating child soldiers, with the creation of an initial reception center for victims of the phenomenon.
+During the civil war, AVSI and FHM's work focused on reintegrating child soldiers with the creation of an initial reception center for the victims of the phenomenon.

-The fight against ebola.
-In November 2015, the World Health Organization officially announced the defeat of the Ebola epidemic in Sierra Leone.
+For families and children affected by Ebola.
+On March 17, 2016 the World Health Organization officially announced the defeat of the Ebola epidemic in Sierra Leone.
 Before then, the virus left thousands of people dead or infected.
-From the early days of the outbreak of the epidemic, the staff of AVSI Foundation immediately set to work, alongside local partner, FHM, to support affected households through distribution of necessities, preventive information campaigns, educational radio programs, support for street children, orphans and families in quarantine.
+From the early days of the outbreak, AVSI’s staff immediately set to work, alongside local partner FHM, to support affected households through the distribution of necessities, preventive information campaigns, educational radio programs, support for street children, orphans and families in quarantine.
 Ebola-related work is continuing even after the emergency, to support the material psycho-physical and economic wellbeing of survivors and orphans.

 AVSI Sierra Leone